sdgottschalk/sgottschalk.io/_posts/2021-06-30-8ECM-insurance.md

 pricing temperature index insurance</a> Universiti Malaysia Terengganu </li>
 </ul>

-Really existing programme!
+Really exciting programme!
 Sadly, due to the Covid-19 pandemic, few could travel to <a href="https://www.portoroz.si/en/"> Portorož</a>.
 Hopefully, for the <a href="https://www.ecm2024sevilla.com/">9th European Congress in 2024 </a>, we will all meet in Seville.